eclipse/packages/homepage/content/prereqs.md

 Some tutorials might require some common command line tool.
 The installation depends on the operating system you are using.

-It is recommended to have the following tools installed:
+It is required to have the following tools installed:

+### Bash

+Bash is available on Windows, Linux and Mac OS X. True platform independence.
+So all commands which you are supposed to execute can be executed in Bash, version 3 or newer.

 ### curl